fabiogibson/django-livesync/README.rst

 ``LIVE_PORT``
     This is the number of the port on which live server will run.

-**IMPORTANT NOTES**:

-    1. If you have 'django.contrib.staticfiles' application installed, you must register 'django-livesync' before it, otherwise live server will launch.

-    2. Django LiveSync will only execute if DEBUG is set to True.

 Setup Middleware
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Add ``livesync.core.middleware.DjangoLiveSyncMiddleware`` to the ``MIDDLEWARE_CLASSES`` setting of your project.

+**IMPORTANT NOTES**:

+    1. If you have 'django.contrib.staticfiles' application installed, you must register 'django-livesync' before it, otherwise live server will not launch.

+    2. Django LiveSync will only execute if DEBUG is set to True.

 Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~